The most important thing in understanding stress in a man

 Turn Down the Emotions

 As stated above, men tend to be less supportive and more critical of their partners when stressed.
-However, research has shown when women are more matter-of-fact (and less emotional) regarding their own stress, men tend to respond more favorably.
+However, research has shown that when women are more matter-of-fact (and less emotional) regarding their own stress, men tend to respond more favourably.
 Instead of giving a play-by-play of your entire horrible day, complete with your emotional responses, try giving just the basics.

-For example, say, "I've had a really bad day and I'm really stressed tonight."
+For example, say, "I've had a really bad day, and I'm really stressed tonight."

 Likewise, respond to his stress in a less emotional, more neutral manner, such as saying, "I'm sorry you're feeling stressed."